lrangell/ankura/docs/embedded-pkl.md

 # Embedded Pkl Library

 Starting with version 0.2.0, karabiner-pkl embeds the pkl library files directly in the binary.
-This means you no longer need to manually install or manage the pkl-lib files.
+This means you no longer need to manually install or manage the pkl files.

 ## How It Works

-1. The pkl-lib files (`karabiner.pkl` and `helpers.pkl`) are embedded in the binary using rust-embed
+1. The pkl files (`karabiner.pkl` and `helpers.pkl`) are embedded in the binary using rust-embed
 2. At runtime, these files are materialized to:
    - macOS: `~/Library/Application Support/karabiner-pkl/`
    - Linux: `~/.local/share/karabiner-pkl/`